 The objective is not just to offer alternative payment methods, but to offer the right ones for that customer, passenger, traveler, country and market.
 Airlines in Brazil or Mexico or the Dominican Republic, to name just a few countries, need to be able to quickly add new payment methods in new markets and for new customers as their route networks evolve.
 They cannot expect their legacy payment service provider (PSP) to work around their route network evolution.

-Airlines today need a single connection to multiple, local and global PSP providers that can flexibly address new payment needs, quickly add new payment methods to an app or website and (this is crucial) provide more competitive pricing on transaction processing fees.
-Finally, airlines need a convenient interface where they can manage all payment methods, without 18-month lead times from their legacy PSP or costly one-off integrations.
-If PSPs formerly provided “payment services,” newer PSPs such as CellPoint Mobile are offering “PSP-services-as-a-service” – the next evolution of airline payments built around one connection, many options.
+Airlines today need a payment orchestration platform that can flexibly address new payment needs, quickly add new payment methods to an app or website and (this is crucial) provide intelligent routing and a multi-acquirer strategy that can reduce per-transaction costs.
+Finally, airlines need a convenient control panel and dashboard where they can manage all aspects of their payment ecosystem, without 18-month lead times to introduce new payment method from their legacy PSP or costly one-off integrations.
+If PSPs formerly provided “payment services,” payment orchestration platforms provide payment ecosystem control, and a holistic approach to all aspects of a transaction.

 Traditionally, airlines have had a single payment service provider (PSP) that works around their legacy systems and occasionally integrates a new payment offering.
 But this legacy Airline-PSP model was built around traditional financial systems where banks built out the global “rails” for payments.
 Lacking access to these traditional payment options, Latin Americans need alternatives that work for them and make it easier to pay for travel products and services across borders.
 And airlines looking to serve this market need to support those alternatives.

-CellPoint Mobile’s Velocity payment platform provides one simple interface where airlines and travel merchants can control their payment transactions and connect to a network of popular APMs, including cash options, installment payments, local card schemes, digital wallets, online banking options and “true” mobile payments such as Apple Pay and Alipay.
-Velocity features a PCI DSS Level 1 certified card vault and advanced fraud monitoring to ensure a safe and secure payment experience for customers, whatever their preferred method.
+CellPoint Digital's payment orchestration platform offers quick implementation of popular APMs, including cash options, installment payments, local card schemes, digital wallets, online banking options and “true” mobile payments such as Apple Pay and Alipay.
+This POP also features intelligent routing and advanced fraud monitoring to reduce costs and ensure a safe and secure payment experience for customers.

 Is your airline doing business in Latin America?
 Could your airline be doing in business in Latin America?
 What are the obstacles, hindrances and challenges you face when it comes to payment strategy and execution?
-CellPoint Mobile works with local and regional airlines in Latin America, including AVA Airways and Sunrise Airways, to realize their payment and revenue strategies in the mobile channel, cut costs, increase revenue and be more flexible with their sales and payment strategies.
+CellPoint Digital works with local and regional airlines in Latin America, including Viva Air and Sunrise Airways, to realize their payment and revenue strategies in the mobile channel, cut costs, increase revenue and be more flexible with their sales and payment strategies.